allcloud-io/clisso/README.md

 The `--duration` flag is optional and defaults to the value set at the provider level.
 Valid values are between 3600 and 43200 seconds.
-Can be used to raise or lower the session duration for an individual app, depending on the security needs for the specific app.
+Can be used to raise or lower the session duration for an individual app.
 The [max session duration][12] has be equal to or lower than what is configured on the role in AWS.
 The default maximum is 3600 seconds.
-If a mismatch is detected Clisso will try to assume the role with a duration of 3600 seconds.
+If the requested duration exceeds the configured maximum Clisso will fallback to 3600 seconds.

 #### Okta